 Education History of Marketing Managers

 The most common degree held by marketing managers is Business Management And Administration.
-8% of marketing managers had a degree in business management and administration before becoming marketing managers.
+7% of marketing managers had a degree in business management and administration before becoming marketing managers.
 That is over 1 times the average across all careers.
-Marketing And Marketing Research graduates are the second most common among marketing managers, representing 7% of marketing managers in the Sokanu user base, which is 3.4 times the average.
+Communications graduates are the second most common among marketing managers, representing 6% of marketing managers in the Sokanu user base, which is 2.0 times the average.

 Marketing Manager Education History

 This table shows which degrees people earn before becoming a Marketing Manager, compared to how often those degrees are obtained by people who earn at least one post secondary degree.

 |Business Management And Administration||7.3%||6.3%||1.2×|